Vishwareddy5/Portfolio/README.md

-# Built this website having cool UI using advanced css properties
+# Built this website using advanced css properties